conviva-nsolanki/eco-android-readme/README.md

     }
 }

-// in the app's build.gradle at the end of plugins add plugins {
+// In the app's build.gradle at the end of plugins add plugins {
     // ...
     id 'com.conviva.sdk.android-plugin'